gabrieltmjr/aquapipe-prolog/README.md

 [Game Page on BoardGameGeek](https://boardgamegeek.com/boardgame/414235/aqua-pipe)

 *Note:* The game also has a 4x4 mode, which we tried to implement, but we due to complications and time constraints and couldn't implement it.

+### Considerations for game extensions

+We chose to add an additional rule to the base game that is explained in more detail in the rules section.
+The rule was considered to restrict the mobility of placed pipes in boards.

 ## Game Logic